phaustin/quantecon-example/book/docs/need_for_speed.md

 At its best, vectorization yields fast, simple code.

-However, it\'s not without disadvantages.
+However, it's not without disadvantages.

 One issue is that it can be highly memory-intensive.